 Some of the main design functions include: 1) leading the viewer's eye around and through the painting (and not out of it); 2) stabilizing the composition with checks and balances, neutralizing of elements; 3) directional movement created by elements; 4) considering the total space (positive and negative).
 Some of the ingredients include: 1) the linear structure of forms, that is, the underlying geometric structure of objects, like the rectangles and cubes, and vertical, horizontal and diagonal lines involved in tables, buildings, chairs, etc.; 2) viewpoint - either with 2-point linear perspective, atmospheric perspective, or a contemporary "flat" image; 3) straight lines and curves (types of curves include linear, gestural, baroque, organic, biomorphic); 4) structural geometric forms used as underlying compositional elements to stabilize the composition, such as a triangle, or the upside-down 'Y' structure of Illustration 1.

 The pictorial elements of mark, line, shape, color, value, texture and space can all be used as unifying factors in a two-dimensional image.
 Starting in the 16th and 17th centuries, painters started to be aware of how they could use these elements to create harmony, balance, and continuity in an image, for instance with the distribution of lights and darks (value, or chiaroscuro).
 This continuity enables the viewer's eye to move across the image in a fluid manner, and can be accomplished in many ways using the pictorial elements.
 The Impressionists used light and color as unifying factors in many of their works, changing from the previous dependence on value to perform the same function.
 Painters such as Rembrandt and Rubens also eliminated some of the contours in their forms, allowing visual movement from one form to another, through the image.
 This way of allowing movement between forms is called using 'open' forms, and is usually seen more in painterly images - that is, which are concerned more with mass and color, rather than line and value.
-(Hard and fast contours are usually associated with drawing, and classical art; loose shapes with little use of line, and more use of color and painting, are what used to be called 'romantic,' and are associated more with painting.
-The former (classical) is concerned with harmony, order; the latter (romantic) being more concerned with passion, emotion.
-These divisions of classical and romantic are more associated with the 19th century than with the 20th; now perhaps it could be called cerebral versus emotional, drawing versus painting.
+(Hard and fast contours are usually associated with drawing, and classical art; loose shapes with little use of line, and more use of color and painting, are what used to be called 'Romantic,' and are associated more with painting.
+The former (Classical) is concerned with harmony, order; the latter (Romantic) being more concerned with passion, emotion.
+These divisions of Classical and Romantic are more associated with the 19th century than with the 20th; now perhaps it could be called cerebral (see bottom half of page) versus emotional, drawing versus painting.

 Contemporary art, in general, is somewhat less concerned with formal elements and principles than in the past.
-It seems like after the formal experimentation and rigor of the first half of the 20th century, painters became more interested in expressive possibilities, perhaps feeling that "everything had been done," with the formalism of cubism, non-objective art, and other ism's.
+It seems like after the formal experimentation and rigor of the first half of the 20th century, painters became more interested in expressive possibilities, perhaps feeling that "everything had been done," with the formalism of Cubism, non-objective art, and other ism's.
 Now, it seems the content, or meaning, of the artwork has become more important than formal credentials.
-With conceptual art, the visual component of art is often not even present, it being more strictly an idea than a visual work.
+With Conceptual art, the visual component of art is often not even present, being more strictly an idea than a visual work.
 However, presented below are some general "rules" about good composition - meant as suggestions, however, since there are always many exceptions to any rule, even in great works of art.